Cyma-s/Cyma-s.github.io/contents/posts/mit-ocw-data-structure.md

 	- get and set_at need $O(i)$, in the worst case, $O(n)$
 	- If I want to get the 10th item in a linked list, I have to follow these pointers 10 times.
 	- accessing the ith item is going to take order i time.

+### amortization

+operation takes T(n) amortized time, if any k of those operations take k <= k * T(n) time.
+(averaging over operation sequence)

+## Questions

+1. Can we do insert and delete last in constant time in a static array?

+## Feedback

+- length constant time 을 말할 때 문장 구조 점검하기
+- 차근차근
+- 2 to the k